 Full marathons shake me up... good.
 Throughout the race, I encounter a confusing rainbow of emotions.
 My brain is literally all over the board during the run.
 In one minute, I feel great and the letters P.R. flash before me like a neon sign.
 Not a mile later, I'm wondering "how on earth will I ever finish?"
 This pattern repeats numerous times before I settle into survivor mode.
 No other marathon illustrates this mental chaos as much as my latest 26.2 in Tulsa, Oklahoma.

 I road-tripped the historic Route 66 highway with my friends Patty and Laura from Peoria, IL to Tulsa, OK for this marathon.
 Being a "girls road trip" will surely be the lasting memory of this race.
-We had such a fun time on the road, as well as the race expo (see previous post).
+We had such a fun time on the road, as well as the race expo (

 It was chilly on race morning and the wind made 40 degrees feel even colder.
 We huddled inside the Hyatt lobby for as long as we could before finding gear check and moving into Coral B. The race did a great job of staggered coral starts (I'm a huge fan of this!).
 Immediately out of the gate, I fell into a comfortable pace and had plenty of room to move around as needed.